Brockville (Ontario) Drivers

 - What would you like to see for future drives?

-I am not yet eating at restaurants indoors.
+In mid-January, 2023, I am now only sometimes eating at restaurants indoors.

 I don't want these drives to contribute to the problem, for society at large or for myself specifically.
 I'm still being very careful.
 The guidelines are minimums, the